 La Jolla resident Marcia Bookstein has been with the San Diego Symphony Orchestra since 1977.
 Ms. Bookstein also performs in the San Diego Opera Orchestra and has performed on a number of recordings.
-A mother of two kids and two dogs (the dogs are still at home), she enjoys bringing her music to school classrooms.
+She is the proud mother of two adult children and one-half of a therapy team with a fairly magnificent dog named Lady Bird, and she enjoys bringing her music to school classrooms.
 She has played in several chamber ensembles, including an Orchestra-based group called the Silvergate Ensemble.

-Ms. Bookstein attended UCLA and received her Bachelor of Arts at Northridge (B.A.).
+Ms. Bookstein attended UCLA and received her Bachelor of Arts at Northridge.
 She also attended USC – for cellist Gregor Piatigorsky's master class.
 Ms. Bookstein played principal cello in the Jerusalem Symphony (Kol Yisrael) for the 1975-76 season, and studied with cellist Jacqueline du Pré in 1984.
+She participates regularly and proudly in an improvisation class at Old Town Improv Company taught by her daughter, Jacqueline, receiving all the spiritual and social benefits and absolutely no special treatment!

 GETTING TO KNOW MARCIA BOOKSTEIN…